naramirezj/P2P_Chat/README.md

 # P2P_Chat
-C implementation of a chat that allows to send messages between computers without the need for a central server.
+C implementation of a peer-to-peer chat that allows to send messages between connected systems without a central server.